helloyanis/MastodonShare/README.md

 # MastodonShare

-A simple PHP web application that provides a "share to Mastodon" endpoint.
+A simple web application that provides a "share to Mastodon" endpoint.
 Users can enter their Mastodon instance and are redirected to that instance's sharing page with pre-filled text and URL.

 This project powers [https://mastodonshare.com](https://mastodonshare.com)